NVIDIA/NeMo-Framework-Launcher/README.md

 ### 5.12 LoRA Model and Generalized PEFT Framework
 <a id="markdown-peft-model" name="lora-peft-framework"></a>
 Many Parameter Efficient Fine-Tuning (PEFT) models have overlapping functionalities.
 In order to enhance NeMo's codebase, we have worked towards unifying the implementation of all supported PEFT methods, making it more streamlined.
-Furthermore, we have introduced the Low-rank Adapter PEFT model for GPT-style base models in NeMo.
+Furthermore, we have introduced the Low-rank Adapter PEFT model for GPT-style and mT5/T5-style base models in NeMo.

+#### 5.12.1 PEFT Training and Inference for GPT-style Models
 The new PEFT framework is built upon the SFT models and datasets, thereby inheriting all the dataset preparation requirements from SFT.
 For more details, please refer to the SFT section below.

-#### 5.12.1 PEFT Training and Inference
+##### 5.12.1.1 PEFT Training and Inference
 We offer a training and inference script in NeMo.
 Below is an example of how to use the training script.
 The `TRAIN_FILE`s (and `VALIDATION_FILE`s) follow the same format as SFT.

 Take note of the `model.peft.peft_scheme` argument.
 You can train a LoRA, P-tuning, Adapter, or IA3 model by setting this argument to the desired PEFT method.